raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

   of richer, composite, interconnected solutions.
 - Unification of built-in actors across implementations to speed up protocol development.
-- Enabling automatic/governance-driven protocol upgrades.
+- Ability to conduct protocol upgrades that modify built-in actor logic through on-chain governance processes.
-- Potential for more areas of the Filecoin protocol to migrate to WASM space (e.g. block validation, fork choice rule, etc.), it becomes possible to deploy protocol changes as WASM modules to all clients, conditional upon on-chain voting.
+- Potential for more areas of the Filecoin protocol to migrate to Wasm space (e.g. block validation, fork choice rule, etc.), it becomes possible to deploy protocol changes as Wasm modules to all clients, conditional upon on-chain voting.

 ## FVM specification